-About 40% of Indonesia's electricity is generated by oil and gas, so as well as catering for growth in demand in its most populous region, the move to nuclear power will free up oil for export.
+More than one-third of Indonesia's electricity is generated by oil and gas, so as well as catering for growth in demand in its most populous region, the move to nuclear power will free up oil for export.
 However, in mid-2012 the National Energy Council (DEN) said that nuclear power was an unlikely last resort in the country.

 Following earlier tentative proposals, in 1989 the government initiated a study focused on the Muria Peninsula in central Java and carried out by the National Atomic Energy Agency (BATAN – Badan Tenaga Nuklir Nasional) established in 1958.
 It led to a comprehensive feasibility study for a 7000 MWe plant, completed in 1996, with Ujung Lemahabang as the specific site, selected for its tectonic stability.
 Plans for the initial plant on the Muria Peninsula in central Java were then deferred indefinitely early in 1997.
 A National Nuclear Act was passed in 1997.